 Studio photographers will appreciate that the Sony A1 (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A1 is a recent model that features in the current product line-up of Sony.
-In contrast, the D7200 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D7200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Sony A1 Manual.
+Further information on the features and operation of the D7200 and A1 can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Sony A1 Manual.

 So what conclusions can be drawn?
 Is the Nikon D7200 better than the Sony A1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.